cmarais/CodeRepository/README.md

 2) R

-This section conatins one piece of code called 'fun_dynforecast_exponent.R'.
-This code is designed to forecast a non-linear model in out of sample forecasts when the lag of the dependent variable is an explanatory variable.
+This section contains one piece of code called 'fun_dynforecast_exponent.R'.
+This code is designed to forecast a non-linear model in out-of-sample forecasts when the lag of the dependent variable is an explanatory variable.
 The model takes the form: yt = b0 + exp(b1*exp(y(t-1))) + b2x1 + b3x2 + ...

-3) SQL

-This section contains two pieces of SQL code.

-The first piece of code is a store procedure which

-The second piece of code is used to determine how many zero cases occur